letolabs/the-little-cloud-foundry-book/README.md

 # The Little Cloud Foundry Book

-A short yet informative introduction to Cloud Foundry, an open source polyglot Platform-as-a-service that is Apache 2.0 licensed.
+A short yet informative introduction to Cloud Foundry, an open source polyglot platform-as-a-service.

 # Translations

-Would you like to translate this book into your native tongue?
+Would you like to translate this book into your mother tongue?
 Please contact duke@leto.net !

 # Building